Happyr/developer.happyr.com/_posts/2019-02-25-symfony-state-machines-and-domain-driven-design.md

 {% endhighlight %}

 The final piece of the puzzle is to glue everything together and create your service definition.
-Not that our WorkflowFactory is generic and could be reused for other workflows, not just the BlogPost.
+Note that our WorkflowFactory is generic and could be reused for other workflows, not just the BlogPost.

 {% highlight yaml %}